EGY.COM - COMMUNITY

 Negiye Hanim had four sisters and two brothers all beneficiaries of a generous wakf or trust, left behind by an uncle, Hasan Yakub Pasha, the third husband of Khedive Ismail's daughter Princess Jamile-Fadile (Cemile-Fazile in Turkish).
 Because the trust consisted mainly of agricultural properties in Egypt, hence the attraction of that country by Yacub's heirs.
 But with the dissolution of the monarchy in Egypt in 1952, the wakf and all its assets were confiscated by the state.

 By far the most beautiful of the HunÁ siblings was Faika Hanim.
 In her mid-teens she had spent time in the Sultanic harem in Istanbul courted by one of the Shehzades, or Imperial Ottoman Prince.
 The courtship over she traveled to Syria where she wed Nafie El Jabri Pasha of Aleppo.
-When that marriage failed she traveled with her infant daughter to Egypt.
+Prematuraly widowed, she traveled with her infant daughter to Egypt.
 It was soon after that she wed her mother's wealthy Circassian cousin Ishak Hussein Bey elevated to pasha on 10 October 1919.
-Ishak pasha was better known for having been the long-time member of the Egyptian Olympic Committee.
+Ishak pasha was a prominent member of the Egyptian Olympic Committee.
 A tall well groomed man, he lived in a saray in Mattaria outside Cairo where he owned several Arabian thoroughbreds some of them winning races held in sporting clubs across Egypt.

 One assumes Faika Hanim lived happily in the company of her new husband, her infant Syrian daughter Galila, and Hasan-Tahseen, her handicapped brother who died in February 1944 while in residence at the Ishak Hussein saray.
 Ishak Pasha died the following May.

-It was in his Cairo and Alexandria sarays that Ishak pasha helped raise Faika Hanimís only child.
-And as Tcherkess tradition demanded, a suitable husband was found for the young girl.
-The groom, Mamdouh Sabry Bey, came from a notable and well-established Turco-Tcherkess family.
-The arranged marriage which started in bliss eventually crumbled following the death-by-typhoid in Alexandria of Galilaís infant son Mohaab Sabry.
-Galila soon re-married, this time to a Syrian, Safouh al-Mo'ayed from the Al-Azm clan of Damascus, with whom she had a son, Nafei Safouh al-Mo'ayed al-Azm.
+It was in his Cairo and Alexandria sarays that the pasha helped raise Faika Hanimís only child.
+And as Tcherkess tradition demanded, a suitable husband was eventually found for the young girl.
+But when that marriage crumbled following the death-by-typhoid in Alexandria of Galilaís infant son Mohaab, she divorced her Turco-Egyptian husband, Mamdouh Sabry Bey, and took on a new spouse, the Syrian Safouh al-Mo'ayed from the Al-Azm clan of Damascus with whom she had a son, Nafei Safouh al-Mo'ayed al-Azm.